JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 "You are my (new) apostles, and to you religion shall not become a theologic shelter to which you may flee in fear of facing the rugged realities of spiritual progress and idealistic adventure; but rather shall your religion become the fact of real experience which testifies that God has found you, idealized, ennobled, and spiritualized you, and that you have enlisted in the eternal adventure of finding the God who has thus found and son-shipped you.

-"And when Jesus had finished speaking, he beckoned, pointing to the west toward Phoenicia, said:  'Let us be on our way.'"
+“And when Jesus had finished speaking, he beckoned, pointing to the west toward Phoenicia, said:  'Let us be on our way.'”

 # Learning in Phoenicia

-"This world is only a bridge; you may pass over it, but you should not think to build a dwelling place upon it."
+“This world is only a bridge; you may pass over it, but you should not think to build a dwelling place upon it.”

 You cannot stand still.
 You must go forward in righteousness or retrogress into evil and sin.
 You must refuse to harbor even feelings of guilt.
 If you confess your sins, they are forgiven.